Revaz-Goguadze/shift-array-elements6/README.md

 # Shift Array Elements

 Intermediate level task for practicing loops, arrays and enums.
-The task has extra tests that are not in the task repository.

 Estimated time to complete the task - 1h.